code-for-neighborhood-needs/make_name_flashcards/readme.md

 6. Rename that pdf "ward_directory.pdf".
 7. Upload it to this project.
 8. Click "Run All" on the command line above.
+9. You should have a zip file now, with the following:
+    - an Anki file that, when clicked, will import your flashcard set to Anki on your computer.
+It can also be imported to your phone if you send the file to your phone.
+    - a pdf for making physical flashcards.
+    - a tsv file with the raw file used to make the flashcard set.
+    - the images associated with the tsv file.

 <p align="center">